Intprism-Technology/DNS-Dynamic-IP/README.md

     ```
 * Is it possible to use linux server CLI?
     ```
-    No, you need a browser installed, so you need a desktop environment
+    Yes you can, first install browser using command line, and run the service
     ```
 * I want to contribute and add support router or DNS provider
     ```